-Often overlooked due to being in the more remote western side of Texas, Amarillo is a beautiful city that will feature a lot more stereotypical Texan charm stereotypes than you're likely to find in big cities like Houston.
+Often overlooked due to being in the more remote western side of Texas, Amarillo is a beautiful city with many more stereotypical Texan charm stereotypes than you're likely to find in big cities like Houston.

-If you want to experience the great steaks and cowboy boots that you'll see in the films, then Amarillo is sure not to disappoint.
+If you want to experience the great steaks and cowboy boots you'll see in the films, then Amarillo will surely not disappoint.

-However, it's not just what you'll find within the city limits that make it such a great destination, as there are some fabulous attractions dotted around the surrounding area.
+However, it's not just what you'll find within the city limits that make it such a great destination, as some fabulous attractions are dotted around the surrounding area.

 What better way to get a real appreciation for how vast the Grand Canyon truly is than to see its closest competition first!